Hofmann : Art Artist Paintings Abstract

 unique and powerful.
 Hoffman has been called a Fauvist, Cubist,

-and Abstract Expressionist.
+but is mostly referred to as a key artist of Abstract Expressionism.
 He used aspects of all these styles

 to create his own personal style.

 famous push pull theory, a culmination of many of his ideas,